Effective Discount

 Some orders contain a mix of discountable and non-discountable items.
 For example, the cost of running a project can be discounted, but extra service fees, such as consultancy services are excluded from any discount.

-For these mixed orders, payment is determined as follows:
+For these mixed orders, payment is processed in two parts:

 The bottom line